For this month’s experiments in healthy hedonism I’m focusing on whether life without alcohol, caffeine and sugar is a life worth living.

 These days the idea of detox has become synonymous with the more abstract word “cleanse.”
 You see it thrown around all sorts of ways this time of year as people hunker down with a new set of healthy habits.
 But for the purpose of my exercise, the idea of detox is really about dedicating a month to our central detoxifier: the liver.

 Helping to improve the integrity of our second largest organ has a host of other health benefits, including more efficient digestion, weight loss, and better skin.
-For more information on how it works and what you can do to make it your new BFF, my acupuncturist Heidi wrote this amazing article on spring cleaning your liver that largely informed my practice.
+For more information on how it works and what you can do to liver detox make this organ your new BFF, my acupuncturist Heidi Lovie wrote this amazing article on spring cleaning your liver.